OctoPrint/octoprint.org/download/index.md

 ----

-# octoprint_deploy & octoprint_install
+# octoprint_install & octoprint_deploy (Linux)
+[octoprint_install](https://github.com/paukstelis/octoprint_install) is a guided script for setting up OctoPrint and a webcam streamer on virtually any Linux system.
+For those without a Linux background it provides the simplest solution to getting OctoPrint up and running.

 [octoprint_deploy](https://github.com/paukstelis/octoprint_deploy) is a guided script for creating multiple OctoPrint instances.
 This enables control of multiple printers on a single piece of hardware.
 It is compatible with OctoPi and also functions as a general Linux installer for OctoPrint, video streamers, haproxy, etc.

-The related [octoprint_install](https://github.com/paukstelis/octoprint_install) serves as a single instance Linux installer.

 Both are maintained by [Paul Paukstelis](https://github.com/paukstelis).